 The primary reason for removing your partial denture is to clean it.
 Cleaning is a very important part of wearing a partial denture, and your denturist can advise you on the proper way of cleaning yours.
 There are special brushes and denture cleaners that your denturist can suggest, or a mild hand soap or dishwashing liquid can be used as an alternative.
 Your denturist will probably suggest that you remove your denture before going to bed at night, clean it thoroughly, and place in an overnight soaking solution of water.

-How often you should replace your partial denture depends on a number of factors, especially the changes your mouth undergoes over time.
+How often you should replace your partial denture depends on several factors, especially the changes your mouth undergoes over time.
 Bone and gum ridges recede, one or more natural teeth may need to be removed, clasps can break off, and age takes its toll.
 All of these things contribute to how often you will need to replace your partial denture.

-For more complete information on partial dentures in Edmonton make an appointment for a free consultation with the denturist, or ask for the brochure detailing the cost "Just What A Partial Denture Is" by calling 780-476-2529.
+For information on complete and partial dentures in North Edmonton, make an appointment for a free consultation with our denturist, or by calling 780-476-2529.